RoyMattar/spacewise/README.md

 ### Branching and Commit Rules
 - Create feature-specific branches for development.
 - Submit pull requests for review before merging.
-- Include clear commit messages for traceability.
+- Include clear commit messages for traceability (titles and descriptions).
+- Include tags in the commit titles for clarity - [INFRA], [SERVER] or [CLIENT].

 ### Code Style
 - Follow **JavaScript Standard Style**.